turingschool/curriculum/source/projects/jscontact.markdown

 #### Setup an Integration Test

-Create a new folder named @/spec/integration/@.
-In that folder let's make a file named @people_views_spec.rb@.
+Create a new folder named `/spec/integration/`.
+In that folder let's make a file named `people_views_spec.rb`.
 Then here's how I'd write the examples:

 ```ruby
   require 'spec_helper'